sandanat/vue-pdf-app/README.md

 # Icons customization

-To use default icons you have to `import "vue-pdf-app/icons/main.css";` To use custom icons you have to implement [icons.css](https://github.com/sandanat/vue-pdf-app/blob/master/src/sass/icons.scss):
+To use default icons `import "vue-pdf-app/icons/main.css";`.

+To use custom icons you have to implement [icons.css](https://github.com/sandanat/vue-pdf-app/blob/master/src/sass/icons.scss):

 ```css